portainer/portainer-docs/docs/v2.0/configs/delete.md

 # Delete Configs

-From Portainer UI you can delete the configs that you created before.
+From Portainer you can delete the configs that you created before.

 ## Deleting Configs

-To delete a config, go to <b>Configs</b>, select the config you want to delete and click in <b>Remove</b>.
+To delete a config, go to <b>Configs</b>, select the config you want to delete and click <b>Remove</b>.

 ![configs](assets/config-delete-1.png)